Skip to content

 Integrated Professional Learning

-“To achieve this transformative and innovative work, we have created a comprehensive, integrated, research-based professional development model to educate and prepare our leaders, faculty, and staff to create healthy learning environments.
+“To achieve this transformative work, we have created a comprehensive, integrated, experiential, evidence-based professional development model to educate and prepare our leaders, faculty, and staff to create healthy learning environments.
 This integrated approach includes six steps below,” explains Pack.

 “The goal is to create an environment where faculty are trained, supported, nurtured, and encouraged to engage in professional learning, act with integrity, assume responsibility for student learning, respond to the needs of a diverse education population and the greater community, and collaborate effectively with others.”